Resolutions of Nokia Annual General Meeting 2011

 Stock Exchange Release

-Helsinki, Finland -The Annual General Meeting of Nokia Corporation held on May 6, 2010 (the AGM) resolved to distribute a dividend of EUR 0.40 per share for 2009.
-The dividend ex-date is May 7, 2010 and the record date May 11, 2010.
-The dividend will be paid on or around May 25, 2010.
+Espoo, Finland -The Annual General Meeting of Nokia Corporation held on May 3, 2011 (the AGM) resolved to distribute a dividend of EUR 0.40 per share for 2010.
+The dividend ex-date is May 4, 2011 and the record date May 6, 2011.
+The dividend will be paid on or around May 20, 2011.

 Board and Committee members elected

-The AGM resolved to elect ten members to the Board.
-The following members of the Nokia Board were re-elected for a term until the close of the Annual General Meeting in 2011: Lalita D. Gupte, Dr. Bengt Holmström, Prof. Dr. Henning Kagermann, Olli-Pekka Kallasvuo, Per Karlsson, Isabel Marey-Semper, Jorma Ollila, Dame Marjorie Scardino and Risto Siilasmaa.
+The AGM resolved to elect eleven members to the Board of Directors.
+The following members of the Nokia Board were re-elected for a term until the close of the Annual General Meeting in 2012: Prof. Dr. Bengt Holmström, Prof. Dr. Henning Kagermann, Per Karlsson, Isabel Marey-Semper, Jorma Ollila, Dame Marjorie Scardino and Risto Siilasmaa.
 Stephen Elop, Jouko Karvinen, Helge Lund and Kari Stadigh were elected as new members of the Board for the same term.
 The resumés of the elected Board members are available at www.nokia.com/about-nokia/corporate-governance/board-of-directors.

 In its assembly meeting, the Board of Directors elected Jorma Ollila as Chairman of the Board, and Dame Marjorie Scardino as Vice Chairman of the Board.

 The Board of Directors also elected the members of the Board Committees.
-Per Karlsson was elected Chairman and Henning Kagermann, Marjorie Scardino and Keijo Suila as members of the Personnel Committee.
-Risto Siilasmaa was elected as Chairman and Lalita D. Gupte and Isabel Marey-Semper as members of the Audit Committee.
-Marjorie Scardino was elected as Chairman and Per Karlsson and Risto Siilasmaa as members of the Corporate Governance and Nomination Committee.
+Henning Kagermann was elected as Chairman and Per Karlsson, Helge Lund, Marjorie Scardino and Kari Stadigh as members of the Personnel Committee.
+Risto Siilasmaa was elected as Chairman and Jouko Karvinen and Isabel Marey-Semper as members of the Audit Committee.
+Marjorie Scardino was elected as Chairman and Henning Kagermann and Risto Siilasmaa as members of the Corporate Governance and Nomination Committee.

-The AGM resolved the following annual fees to be paid to the members of the Board of Directors for the term until the close of the Annual General Meeting in 2011: EUR 440 000 for the Chairman, EUR 150 000 for the Vice Chairman and EUR 130 000 for each member.
+The AGM resolved the following annual fees to be paid to the members of the Board of Directors for the term until the close of the Annual General Meeting in 2012: EUR 440 000 for the Chairman, EUR 150 000 for the Vice Chairman and EUR 130 000 for each member.
 Stephen Elop, President and CEO of Nokia, will not receive any remuneration pursuant to his membership in the Board of Directors.
 In addition, the AGM resolved that the chairmen of the Audit Committee and the Personnel Committee will each be paid an additional annual fee of EUR 25 000, and other members of the Audit Committee an additional annual fee of EUR 10 000 each.
 The AGM also resolved, in line with the past practice, that approximately 40% of the remuneration will be paid in Nokia shares purchased from the market, which shares shall be retained until the end of the board membership in line with the Nokia policy (except for those shares needed to offset any costs relating to the acquisition of the shares, including taxes).

 Other resolutions of the Annual General Meeting